4 Disability Advocates Talk About Their DC Restaurant Experiences

 Jenny Cavallero, interim manager at D.C.
 Public Library’s Center for Accessibility

-Cavallero says her experience demonstrates how important it is to put accessibility information on restaurant websites, as different people with disabilities have different needs— and, in her case, those needs can change.
+Cavallero says her experience demonstrates how important it is to put accessibility information on restaurant websites, as different people with disabilities have different needs—and, in her case, those needs can change.
 It’s often on Cavallero to call up the restaurant and ask, and the person answering the phone doesn’t always have the answer.

 Having accessibility information readily available, Cavallero says, can help make people with disabilities feel more included—and it can prevent frustrating experiences.
-Cavallero pointed to the project of local musician Sean Gray, who created website Is this Venue Accessible? as an example of how to make information available.
+Cavallero pointed to the project of local musician Sean Gray, who created the website Is this Venue Accessible? as an example of how to make information available.

 “There is no place that people with disabilities don’t belong,” Cavallero says.
 “There’s only places where they’re excluded.”